CreepySasquatch/HDRMods/pages/Guides/Introduction-to-using-ReShade-with-HDR.md

 graphics rendering pipeline is concerned RenoDX **IS** native HDR.
 RenoDX is the best way to experience HDR if you're not using any other shaders.
 As mentioned earlier, you'll need to use Soop's HDR converters if you want to use non-HDR shaders with RenoDX.

 List of all the currently available RenoDX mods can be found here:
 <https://github.com/clshortfuse/renodx/wiki/Mods>

+### Luma

+Similar to RenoDX, but is generally more of an overhaul and often adds other features such as ultrawide support.

+List of the current Luma mods can be found here: <https://github.com/Filoppi/Luma-Framework/wiki/Mods-List>

 ## Taking and Sharing HDR Screenshots